mystickev/mystickev.github.io/_posts/2023-08-31-MalDoc-in-PDF.md

    ![01 Oleid](/assets/images/favicon/01ac-oleid.png)

 2. **VBA Analysis:** With **olevba**, examine the VBA content.
 This might include resources like PNGs and JPEGs encoded in base64.
 The activemime component appears as any other embedded resource appears as, base64 encoded data.
-As we observed earlier, the active mime component was labeled as a jpeg data.
+As we observed earlier, the active mime component was labeled as a jpeg.
 We can use this information to narrow down which base64 data to decode.

    ![Activemime Named as JPEG](/assets/images/favicon/activemime-named-as-jpeg.png)